 K2 maintains an Incident Response Team to manage significant business interruptions and/or incidents.
 Please contact us by email info@K2.ca, phone (416) 365-2155, or visiting our offices at K2 & Associates Investment Management Inc., 2 Bloor Street West, Suite 801, Toronto, ON M4W 3E2 should you have any concerns regarding an incident, the safekeeping of your information and/or questions regarding any existing account or potential investment with K2.
 In the event of a significant business, K2 will post any necessary updates to this website.

-Investment in the our funds involves certain risk factors.
-The following risks should be carefully evaluated by prospective purchasers.
-The following risk factors do not purport to be an exhaustive list of all risks involved in purchasing our funds.
-Purchasers should read K2’s entire Relationship Disclosure Information, including Offering Memorandum and consult with their professional advisors before determining to invest in our funds.
+Investment in K2 funds involves certain risk factors.
+Prospective purchasers should carefully review the following risk factors.
+These factors are not intended to represent a complete or exhaustive list of all risks associated with purchasing K2 funds.
+Purchasers should read the entire Offering Memorandum, Relationship Disclosure Information, and consult with their professional advisors before determining whether to invest in our funds.
+There can be no assurance that the Fund will achieve its investment objective, that past performance will be indicative of future results, or that investors will receive any return of capital.

 AN INVESTMENT IN THE PARTNERSHIP MAY BE DEEMED SPECULATIVE AND IS NOT INTENDED AS A COMPLETE INVESTMENT PROGRAM.
 A SUBSCRIPTION FOR UNITS SHOULD BE CONSIDERED ONLY BY PERSONS FINANCIALLY ABLE TO MAINTAIN THEIR INVESTMENT AND WHO CAN BEAR THE RISK OF LOSS ASSOCIATED WITH AN INVESTMENT IN THE PARTNERSHIP.
 PURCHASERS SHOULD REVIEW CLOSELY THE INVESTMENT OBJECTIVES AND INVESTMENT STRATEGIES TO BE UTILIZED BY THE PARTNERSHIP AS OUTLINED HEREIN TO FAMILIARIZE THEMSELVES WITH THE RISKS ASSOCIATED WITH AN INVESTMENT IN THE PARTNERSHIP.